 Maestro Riccardo Muti, who made the announcement along with CSO president Jeff Alexander, returns for his ninth season as music director and leads 10 weeks of subscription concerts.
 Helen Zell, the Association’s board chair, also announced that Muti accepted an invitation to extend his contract through the 2021/2 season.
 Muti became the orchestra’s 10th music director in 2010.

 During the 2018/9 season, the orchestra will perform works that share messages of hope and peace throughout the season, both at Symphony Center and across the Chicago area, to commemorate the centennial of the Armistice of World War I.

 The season opens with Muti leading Shostakovich’s Symphony No. 13 in B-flat Major, Op.
-113 (Babi Yar), which sets to music five poems about the massacre of Jews in Kiev during World War II.
-Other season highlights with Muti include performance of Mozart’s Requiem, Verdi’s Requiem, and Verdi’s Aida.
+113 (Babi Yar), which sets to music five poems about the massacre of Jews in Kyiv during World War II.
+Other season highlights with Muti include performances of Mozart’s Requiem, Verdi’s Requiem, and Verdi’s Aida.